ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Data-at-Rest Encryption Options
 {: #data-at-rest-encryption-options}

-**IBM Cloud Default Encryption** - Automatic if no key management scheme is selected.
-IBM keys will be used.
+ - **IBM Cloud Default Encryption** - Automatic if no key management scheme is selected.
+IBM keys will be used.  \n
-**IBM Cloud Encryption with Customer Keys** - Customer selects an IBM cloud native key management system (KMS).
-IBM Cloud has two KMSs – Key Protect and Hyper Protect Crypto Service (HPCS)
+ - **IBM Cloud Encryption with Customer Keys** - Customer selects an IBM cloud native key management system (KMS).
+IBM Cloud has two KMSs – Key Protect and Hyper Protect Crypto Service (HPCS).  \n
-**External Encryption Solution** - Customer may be using their own data encryption solution on-prem and want to extend this to the cloud.
+ - **External Encryption Solution** - Customer may be using their own data encryption solution on-prem and want to extend this to the cloud.
 Or a customer may want centralized data control across multiple clouds.
 IBM Cyber Security Services (CSS) has an applicable solution known as Guardium.
 See Section 4.

 ### Data-at-Rest Encryption Best Practices
 {: #data-at-rest-encryption-best-practices}